(An attempt to clarify my own beliefs, tracing the winding thought and spirit path to them)

 Belief and Reason

-Currently, in America, there are open calls for "Christian Nationalism," including from elected officials, ignoring the First Amendment to the Constitution: "Congress shall make no law respecting an establishment of religion or prohibiting the free exercise thereof."
+It has been a long time coming, but currently a large percentabe of Americans are either supporting of open promoting "Christian Nationalism," including from elected officials, ignoring the First Amendment to the Constitution: "Congress shall make no law respecting an establishment of religion or prohibiting the free exercise thereof."
 Campbell's point exactly!
 We must remain free to pursue, within the limits of law, the freedoms of "life, liberty and the pursuit of happiness" as we see fit.
 We all know how it turns out in countries with theocracies: elimination of choice, censorship, loss of civil rights, especially for women and children.
-Ironically, the frightening idea of Christian Nationalism is exclusive, not includisive as the Christ: Love your neighbor; Judge not, least you be judged; What is done to the least of our brothers, this you do to me; Do unto others as you would have them do unto you.
+Ironically, the frightening idea of Christian Nationalism is exclusive, not includisive as the Christian and other religions have a version of "Love your neighbor; Judge not, least you be judged; What is done to the least of our brothers and, Do unto others as you would have them do unto you. a rabbi noted this last spiritual proclamation is the torah, the rest is explantion.

 The Brain is Wider than the Sky

 "Our task now is to learn that, if we can voyage to the ends of the earth and there find ourselves in the aborigine, who most differs from ourselves, we will have made a fruitful pilgrimage. . . .We [will] have come to the end of a long journey and see that the stranger we meet there is no other than ourselves," which is the same as saying that we find Christ in him [and in ourselves]" (Thomas Merton).
-This is also what
+This is also what the greatest spiritual leaders and advocates for humanity have brought us and taught us through the ages.

 I believe the people in our lives, are the ones we came here with and for, and we teach and learn reciprocally from and with them,and beyond to our "neighbors, brothers and sisters (which is everyone else).
 Though I do not believe in the stereotypical descriptions of heaven and hell, I can imagine that in an "afterlife" we may be made aware of all that we did or did not bring into being in our time on earth, maybe experience our transgressions, large and small as they have affected others and ourselves.
 My truth tells me we are not here or were created solely to be obedient, to worship a creator, especially out of fear of sin or punishment--hopefully more as results of choice and experience, consicously striving to live virtuosly to pursue and develop our higher selves, respect and embrace the humanity of others and become fully human--through whatever experiences, resources and sources support that effort.